filippo-ferrari/website/content/post/parabola-install-guide/index.md

 ---

 This is a guide on how to install parabola that i created to have a reference for my eventual future installations on a librebooted system.
-I decided to write this because I found that following the original guide in the Parabola wiki was not sufficent if you want to have an encrypted disk and no systemd in your system.
+I decided to write this because I found that following the original guide in the Parabola wiki was not sufficient if you want to have an encrypted disk and no systemd in your system.
 Still, this is to be considered just a recap of what you will need to to if you want to install Parabola this way, do not consider this official (or even unofficial) documentation at all.

 some info on [Parabola GNU/Linux-libre](https://www.parabola.nu/)

 I will assume that you already created a bootable drive of some kind with an image of Parabola CLI Edition that you can download from here: [download](https://wiki.parabola.nu/Get_Parabola)\
-I won't cover how to do so beacuse there are already hundreds of guides that perfectly teach you how to do it on every system with every image using every technique available.
+I won't cover how to do so because there are already hundreds of guides that perfectly teach you how to do it on every system with every image using every technique available.

 ## Check if you have a UEFI machine or not
 Type the following command to check if you have a UEFI machine or not, and keep that in mind, we will use this information later